uzairarif5/studyNotes/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false"

+update 20.1:
+- Sources are now stored in a postgres database.
+- Made change to all of the articles to reflect the changes.
+- Reordered some of the links in the home page.
+- Renamed `computer_science_advance_topics` to `computer_science_advanced_topics`.
+- Added content to `calculus.js`.

 update 19.75 - 19.78:
 - Added more content and made changes to `calculus.js`.